Alex Kidd in Miracle World

 At first glance, one could be forgiven for thinking it might be a blatant rip off of Super Mario Bros which came out a year earlier, but it takes no less than five minutes of game time to realize that this isn’t the case.
 It didn’t help that Alex was often advertised as “Sega’s answer to Mario”.
 It’s a difficult claim to make as the two games are very different.
 Super Mario Bros is a classic; it holds a special place in most gamers memories and Mario himself is a fully fledged gaming icon.
 The same probably can’t be said about Alex Kidd.
 But then again, I’m not here to compare game characters.

 Miracle World starts the player off on a downward scrolling platform level.
 Basically it is made up a of a series of static screens that scroll downward (it takes place in some kind of dormant volcano or something) instead of across.
 This probably sets the tone for the entire game.
 There are a number of unconventional levels sprinkled throughout the game.
-There is almost never any indication of what is in store.
+The thing is that there is almost never any indication of what is in store.
 In one level you start in a pedal powered helicopter and there is absolutely no build up.
-You don’t bump into a bunch of characters who tell you that you need to “Use your helicoptering skills to reach the next area”, it’s just starts you straight off in an off-grid flying machine soaring over a lake.
-Surprise!
+You don’t bump into a bunch of characters who tell you that you need to “Use your helicopting skills to reach the next area”, it’s just starts you straight off in an off-grid flying machine flying over a lake.
+Suprise!
 Try not to drown!

 At the end of the day, it’s the gameplay which makes or breaks a game.
 Don’t get me wrong, Miracle World has bright, colorful graphics and a catchy soundtrack, but it’s the gameplay which really makes this underrated gem shine.
 While the runnin’ n’ jumpin’ mechanics are pretty much the same as any other platformer, Alex Kidd has the ability to attack in this game, as well as freely use any items that he has managed to collect.
-The basic attack takes the form of a fist which Alex lets fly forward.
+The basic attack takes the form of a fist which Alex let’s fly in front of himself.
 Anything that gets in the way of his pint-sized knuckle sandwich is toast.
-There are also a number of items which can be found or purchased in the stores that appear at the start of some levels.
+There are also a number of items which can sometimes be found, but are more normally purchased in the tores that appear at the start of some levels.
 The money used to buy these items can be found by punching open yellow boxes that have a money sign on them.
 The levels are littered with yellow boxes so it’s pretty easy to build up a decent amount of savings.

 There are items which do everything from letting Alex fly to granting him an extra life.
 The only problem is that Alex can only carry one item of a type at a time.
 So if you use your cane of flight, you will have to wait until you reach the next shop to buy a new one.
 And that’s even if they have one.
 The shops only carry three items at time, and one of them is normally a vehicle (either a motorbike or a helicopter) which is needed to complete that level.
 I guess what I’m trying to say is that the while the items are powerful, the should be used sparingly.
 As awesome as they are.